-For instance, suppose you plan to buy raw material worth $10 million from a company ABC.
+For instance, suppose you plan to buy raw materials worth $10 million from a company ABC.
 However, you only have $5 million in cash with you and want ABC to give you the balance amount.
 ABC agrees to your request and offers you $5 million at 5% interest.

 It was a much-needed step for the private equity firms for their survival.
-For the private equity firms to operate they need buyers for the asset they are offering.
+For the private equity firms to operate, they need buyers for the asset they are offering.
 If private equity firms don’t have buyers, they won’t be able to return money back to their investors.

 Benefits of Vendor Financing